-So, you’ve completed the difficult part – you’ve written your wedding invitations per etiquette and now you’re ready to send them.
-Unfortunately, your job isn’t entirely completed: stuffing your invitations and sending them properly is pertinent to keep the decorum of your event elevated.
+So, you’ve completed the difficult part – you’ve written your wedding invitations per etiquette and now you’re ready to send them out to your friends and family.
+Unfortunately, your job isn’t entirely completed: stuffing your wedding invitations and sending your invitations properly is pertinent to keep the decorum of your event elevated.

-- Place the reception card on top of that, face-up
+- Place the reception card on top of that, face up

-- Place any additional cards (directions, hotel information, etc.) in descending size order on top of that, face-up
+- Place any additional cards (directions, hotel information, etc.) in descending size order on top of that, face up

-- Place the reply card face-up inside the flap of its envelope and place that on top
+- Place the reply card face up inside the flap of its envelope and place that on top

-- Place the invitation suite (all wording face-up) inside the inner envelope
+- Place the invitation suite (all wording face up) inside the inner envelope

 - Place the inner envelope inside the outer envelope with the front of the inner envelope facing you, and repeat.
 Guests should see their names when the outer envelope flap is lifted.

-The outer envelope, however, is more comprehensive – it requires all of the typically mailing information you need to include for any and all postage.
+The outer envelope, however, is more comprehensive – it requires all of the typical mailing information you need to include for any and all postage.
 Titles and last names should be accompanied by first names and a full address as well.
 State names can be abbreviated or written out.

 If you are inviting a family with children under 18, the kids’ names should appear on the inner envelope, but are not required on the outer – usually, in this case, it’s best to put “The Jones Family” on the outer envelope.